In this section:

 TOP-TIP: If you have guested on any interview platforms, had an online article published or featured in a blog, share these links regularly on your social media.
 Not everyone will see them the first time you post them.

-Contact your old school, college or university and ask could you conduct a talk and Q.A to the students on the process of writing a book and tips and advice for getting published.
-If you can secure this opportunity then it would be a great time to ask for local media support to cover the engagement/event.
+Ask if could you conduct a talk and Q.A to the students on the process of writing a book and tips and advice for getting published.
+Ask for local media support to cover the engagement/event.
 This is a great way to motivate, inspire and educate a younger local generation while speaking about your book.

 Research and contact any conferences or events you feel would be beneficial to promote your book.